OpenGameOrg/OpenGameEditor/README.md

 # OpenGameEditor
-Game creation editor with GPL3 license
+Game editor written in java with GPL3 license